Astemir Borsov

 Astemir Borsov (born 16 March 1993) is a Russian kickboxer.
-He is the former Glory of Heroes Junior Bantamweight champion and the current WAKO World K1 Featherweight champion.
-He is currently signed with ONE Championship.
+He is the former Glory of Heroes Junior Bantamweight champion and WAKO World K1 Featherweight champion.

 Combat Press ranked him in the strawweight top ten between May 2019 and August 2020, as well as in the super flyweight top ten between September 2020 and July 2021.

 Kickboxing career

 Borsov transitioned to professional kickboxing after a successful amateur career, during which he won six WAKO Amateur World and European medals.

 In his first professional fight, Borsov participated in the 2016 Glory of Heroes, "Rise of Heroes" tournament.
-He beat Liu Xiaoyang by decision in the semi finals, and Li Xiang by TKO in the finals.
+He beat Liu Xiaoyang by decision in the semi-finals, and Li Xiang by TKO in the finals.

 He fought for the WAKO Pro Flyweight K-1 title in 2017, with his opponent being Lucien Gross.
 Borsov won the fight by a unanimous decision.

 He afterwards participated in the Glory of Heroes Junior Bantamweight tournament.
-He won a unanimous decision against Wang Junguang in the semi finals, and faced Hakim Hamech in the final match.
+He won a unanimous decision against Wang Junguang in the semi-finals, and faced Hakim Hamech in the final match.
 Borsov won a unanimous decision.

 He fought for the WAKO Pro Featherweight title against Luca Cecchetti.
 Borsov won the fight by a unanimous decision.